How To #10: 12 Steps To Celebrity Event Sponsorships

 4. Participate In The Red Carpet

-These photos will be the most published takeaways from the event, and proactively shared with media by the event producers.
-In fact, when the press coverage posts the next day, over 90% of the images will be of the celebrities walking the red carpet.
+These photos will be the most published takeaways from the event and proactively shared with the media by the event producers.
+In fact, when the press coverage posts the next day, over 90% of the images will be of celebrities walking the red carpet.
 This allows those perfect branded photo moments that will live beyond the event, and which will also live online to be picked up by other press outlets in the future.
 The red carpet step and repeat is the easiest option to get branding takeaways from an event.

 Tyra_Banks_OPPO